 The castle was built in the middle of the 13th century on the initiative of knight Marcel, who received the surrounding lands from king Bela IV.
-In 1453, the castle was taken over by bratrzyks rebels, who named it Tabor, in reference to the Hussite movement.
-In 1462, after the collapse of their movement, the townspeople from nearby Levoča destroyed the stronghold, probably to prevent further robber activity.
+Although the castle was not destroyed by invaders, it was abandoned around the middle of the 13th century.
+It began functioning again before 1346, when Marcelov and the surrounding lands fell into the hands of the Spiš provost.
+Around 1450 the castle was taken over by bratrzyks rebels, who named it Tabor, in reference to the Hussite movement.
+In 1453, Pope Pius II indicated it as one of the main seats of this rebels, from which raids and looting were carried out.
+In 1462, after the fall of their movement, the townspeople from nearby Levoča destroyed the stronghold, probably to prevent further robber activity.
 The castle has never been rebuilt.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.